T

 transport hub

-Take a train or bus to Plovdiv, Bulgaria's second-largest city and one of Europe's oldest continuously inhabited cities.
-The journey offers scenic views of the Bulgarian countryside.
+Take a scenic train ride from Sofia to Plovdiv, Bulgaria's second-largest city and one of Europe's oldest continuously inhabited cities.
+The journey offers views of the Bulgarian countryside.

 2. Midday